top of page

 Fourmile Creek

 And the water runs, clearer than my own direction.
 Hurried to get to the next place, beyond horizon, The End of the World.
-Water's ineffable existence: thick with body, then called into the great emptiness.
-Alchemizing form by human experience.
+Water's existence, alchemized form by human experience: thick with body, then called into the great emptiness.
 Here, gone.
 Tangible for a time.
 Liquid, gas, liquid, and so on.
 Hydrogens and oxygens trading places across molecules and time and space.

 In my breath now— a drop of Adriatic Sea, or originations of the Nile?
 Something from a previous life force,